 12. Lying Bent-Knee Oblique Twist

-- Bend your legs and raise bent legs at a 90-degree angle, so thighs are vertical and lower legs are horizontal.
+- Bend your legs and raise bent legs at a 90-degree angle so your thighs are vertical and your lower legs are horizontal.

 - Keep your core tight during the movement to activate your obliques against resistance.